 Honorable Shareholders and Stakeholders,

-On behalf of the Board of Commissioners, I present the supervisory report on the Directors of PT Intiland Development Tbk for 2024.
-This report covers accountability, performance assessment, strategy, governance, and strategic directions for 2025 prospects and challenges.
+On behalf of the Board of Commissioners, I hereby present the supervisory report and evaluation of the performance of PT Intiland Development Tbk for the financial year 2025.
+This report covers accountability, performance assessment, views on external conditions, strategy implementation, governance practices, as well as perspectives on future business prospects and challenges.

 OVERVIEW OF EXTERNAL CONDITIONS